 It’s a lot easier if you have single-tone color hair to match hair extensions to it.
 It will be a bit harder if you have a two-tone color, highlights, or an ombre.
 The best way to do that is to mix and match hair extensions, using two sets of different colors and blending them.

-Please keep in mind you must layer these two sets to create a mixed effect and blend them into your natural hair.
+Please remember that you must layer these two sets to create a mixed effect and blend them into your natural hair.

 If you want, you can also take some single clip pieces and place them in strategic places.
 Where you will put them depends on your hair.
 However, usually, those places are behind your ears or at the back of your head.

 Now that you have all the extensions attached, you can tease the top of your hair above the extensions.
-That will allow it to stay in place, and you’ll never have an extension pop through mostly because you will have that thick piece of hair covering it.
+That will allow it to stay in place, and you’ll never have an extension pop through, mostly because that thick piece of hair will cover it.

-For maximum effect, it is best to curl your hair because that way, everything will blend nicely.
+For maximum effect, it is best to curl your hair because everything will blend nicely.
 If you want to save time, you can pre-curl too!
 You can place them on a coat hanger and curl the clip-ins.
 So, they’re already nice and curled when you want to install them.
 But even if you curled them before installing, you still need to make a couple of curls.
-Just on the top, blend your natural hair with the extensions and get that transition super smooth.
+Just on the top, blend your natural hair with the extensions and smooth that transition.
 And that’s it; you’re done!

 When you get the hang of it, this process is simple.
 It doesn’t make much difference if your hair is short or two-toned.
-When your special event or a night out is over, you can simply take them out and get back to your cool short hairstyle.
+When your special event or a night out is over, you can take them out and return to your cool short hairstyle.

-Typically, at least 5 rows are done on an average head.
-The rows should end about two inches above the ears, making sure you have enough hair to cover any of the tabs.
+Typically, at least five rows are done on an average head.
+The rows should end about two inches above the ears, ensuring you have enough hair to cover any tabs.

-For tape-in removal, it is the same for shorter or longer hair; it is even easier for short hairstyles since you have less tape to remove.
+Tape-in removal is the same for shorter or longer hair; it is even easier for short hairstyles since you have less tape to remove.
 You will need an adhesive remover.
-There are many different brands you can choose from, and most of them get the job done nicely.
-You can also use cornflour which can help to get rid of any excess stickiness or residue.
+You can choose from many different brands, and most of them get the job done nicely.
+You can also use cornflour, which can help eliminate any excess stickiness or residue.
 Once the tape has been removed, you will also need a comb to brush your hair.

 That’s it!